Want to work in TedLab?

 Potential postdocs should write directly to me (Ted; email@example.com), describing their training and interests.
 I am trying to keep the size of the lab relatively small, so I am not actively recruiting new people.
 However, I am committed to increasing diversity in cognitive science and neuroscience, so if you are a URM (including racial and ethnic minorities, women, and individuals from socio-economically disadvantaged backgrounds) interested in joining the lab, please get in touch.
 I am also open to ideas for new lines of work that are aligned with my current interests (see research, and our recent papers) and could be supported by external funding.

 Potential graduate students (both US and international) should apply through the BCS graduate program application.
 We also accept post-bac students (a two-year program for college graduates designed to help them prepare for a PhD program) through the Post-baccalaureate Research Scholars Program in Brain and Cognitive Sciences.
-NB: I do not plan to accept new graduate students in the 2020-2021 cycle.
+I may be taking a new graduate student in the 2021-2022 cycle, so I look forward to your application.

 Undergraduate part-time research assistants